JaredTMurray/World_Weather_Analysis/README.md

 - Retrieve hotel data
 - Add data to a pop-up marker
 - Create a marker layer map

-Please Click on [Vacaction_Search](#) to view the code
+Please Click on [Vacaction_Search](#) to view the code I have used the date from WeatherPy_Database.csv to create city_data Dataframe.
+I then prompt the user to enter the minimum and maximum temperature criteria. this I enter -10 tp 80.